nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [MatchIt](https://github.com/ibraheemdev/matchit) - Blazing fast URL router and path matcher for Rust.
 - [async-session](https://github.com/http-rs/async-session) - Async session support with pluggable middleware.
 - [Rust Web Audio API](https://github.com/orottier/web-audio-api-rs) - Rust implementation of the Web Audio API, for use in non-browser contexts.
+- [zeroconf](https://github.com/windy1/zeroconf-rs) - Cross-platform library that wraps underlying ZeroConf/mDNS implementations such as Bonjour or Avahi, providing an easy and idiomatic way to both register and browse services.

 ## WASM